jlouthan/urban-hikers-guide/README.md

 ##Intended Experience

 Upon opening the app, all hikes will be loaded if they haven't already.
+This may take a couple minutes.
 Once the main list view is populated with hikes, users can browse and view many details about them.
 Each hike includes details about its distance, difficulty, and a description.
 The app also contains static route maps for each hike, and maps in .kml and .gpx formats are available for download to your device.
 These can then be imported into Google Maps, MapMyWalk, or your other favorite tracking app.